 NOTE: For the purpose of this policy, the term "repeatedly or substantially" shall be defined as a minimum of three incidents.
-For a student with an active Individual Education Plan (IEP), or Section 504 plan, the removal from class must be consistent with state and federal regulations.

 13. TRUANCY: When a child is absent, parents, guardians, or other persons who have control of a child enrolled in APS should report reasons for absences in compliance with Policy and Regulation JB.
 Georgia law requires that after any student accrues five (5) days of unexcused absences in a given school year, the parent, guardian, or other person who has control or charge of that child shall be in violation of O.C.G.A. § 20-2-690.1(b).
 Any child that is subject to compulsory attendance who, during the school calendar year, has more than five (5) days of unexcused absences is considered truant.
 The law states the following: